Uniswap/fillanthropist/README.md

 - Managing WebSocket connections for real-time updates
 - Providing a web3 frontend for submitting transactions using Viem + Wagmi

+A hosted version of Fillanthropist can be found at [fillanthropist.org](https://fillanthropist.org/) (though it is not set up for heavy traffic and comes with no uptime guarantees).

 ## Installation

 ```bash